Widgets on the Home Screen

 Before you upgrade, though, make sure you have a current iPhone backup stored either on iCloud or your computer.

-- › How to Launch Shortcuts from an Apple Watch Face
+- › How to Turn On Handwashing Detection on the Apple Watch

 - › How to Customize Your iPhone Home Screen with Widgets and Icons